ray-project/ray/doc/source/serve/dev-workflow.md

 The `serve run` command blocks the terminal and can be canceled with Ctrl-C.

-Now that Serve is running, we can pass in HTTP requests to the application and see the output.
+Now that Serve is running, we can send HTTP requests to the application.
 For simplicity, we'll just use the `curl` command to send requests from another terminal.

 ```bash